what to look for when choosing paint colors

 single pigment colors

-When I am choosing paint colors I find out how many pigments are used to manufacture the paint.
+When you are choosing paint colors find out how many pigments are used to make the paint.

 Paints made with only one pigment mix well and produce clean color mixtures.

 Cadmium colors are beautiful, brilliant colors, but they are associated with a health hazard.